JyothiKumar03/Vigenere-cipher-Encryption/README.md

 Welcome to the Cryptic Riddle Challenge!
 This is a web application where users can solve cryptic riddles by decrypting texts using provided keys.

-## Overview

-The Cryptic Riddle Challenge allows users to submit their solutions to cryptic riddles by providing decrypted texts and keys.
-The server then verifies the correctness of the solution and provides feedback to the user.

 ## Features